The Wadawurrung are the seven family groups who are the sole descendants of John Robinson, our apical ancestor.

 The Victorian Aboriginal Heritage Act 2006 (the Act) recognises Aboriginal people as the primary guardians, keepers and knowledge holders of Aboriginal cultural heritage.
 At a local level, Registered Aboriginal Parties (RAP’s) are the voice of Aboriginal people in the management and protection of Aboriginal cultural heritage.

 RAP’s have responsibilities relating to the management of Aboriginal cultural heritage under the Act.
 These include evaluating Cultural Heritage Management Plans, providing advice on applications for Cultural Heritage Permits, decisions about Cultural Heritage Agreements and advice or application for interim or ongoing Protection Declarations.

-WAC, representing Wadawurrung Traditional Owners, also coordinates the performance of ceremonial duties.
+WTOAC, representing Wadawurrung Traditional Owners, also coordinates the performance of ceremonial duties.
 These include Welcome to Countries and Smoking Ceremonies for community groups, corporations, events and special occasions where cultural protocols are valued and practised.

-Wathaurung Aboriginal Corporation was incorporated on 12th October 1998, has had an active Australian Business Number since 1st April 2008 and was registered for GST on 1st July 2009.
+Wadawurrung Traditional Owners Aboriginal Corporation was incorporated on 12th October 1998, has had an active Australian Business Number since 1st April 2008 and was registered for GST on 1st July 2009.

 The Corporation’s application to be recognised as a Registered Aboriginal Party (RAP) was received by the Victorian Aboriginal Heritage Council on 10th October 2007.
 The Corporation was appointed for part of its application area and had RAP status awarded on 21 May 2009.
 On 20th March 2013, the Corporation was appointed for the remainder of the initial application area.